nthokar/spring2023/README.md

-# spring2023 - a simple web api for chess
+# Simple web api for chess

 ---
             +-----+-----+-----+-----+-----+-----+-----+-----+